esuriddick/esuriddick/README.md

-- 👋 Hi, I’m @esuriddick.
+- 👋 Hi, I’m <b>esuriddick</b>.
 Despite of having a background in Economics and Finance, I have always been interested in programming and 3D computer graphics.
 My goal is to learn and share my work as I go with others that may be interested and want to get inspired.